 After browsing her fabrics, I chose a navy plaid fabric and told her to make a long sleeve, button down collar shirt with long tails and no placket.
 I said I wanted it slim, with no darts.

-I got a shirt that I really like.
-It’s versatile, lightweight and fits nicely.
+This shirt I received is versatile, lightweight and fits nicely.
 There’s not much else to say about it.
 Check out the photos.

 Overall, the similarity of all these shirts is surprising.
 I wouldn’t argue that one of the 3 shops I chose was radically superior to another.
 This may be due to coincidence, similar practices, or outsourcing to the same maker in town.

 Compared to the other made-to-measure shirts in my closet, the fit is decent.
 The fabric, however, is poor and the construction is questionable.
 I would give them all a 5 or 6 rating.
 After wearing them a few months, the navy shirt, in front, turned out to be my favorite.

 As the Lonely Planet guide states: “Tailoring in Hoi An is out of control.”
 When you walk through the city, you can’t help but wonder why there are so many tailors in Hoi An.

 So how did this situation arise?
 Why are there so many tailoring shops?
 I couldn’t get a satisfying answer from any of the staff at the culture museum.
 But here’s what I learned from their exhibits: